 Over 75 investors globally have pledged support for the TPI to-date*, representing over $20 trillioncombined Assets under Management and Advice.
 They have committed to using the tool and its data in a range of ways, including to inform their investment research, in engagement with companies and in tracking managers’ holdings.

-Using publicly disclosed company information sourced and provided by TPI’s data partner, FTSE Russell
+Using publicly disclosed company information sourced and provided by TPI’s data partner, FTSE Russell, it:

-The TPI was established as a joint initiative between the Church of England National Investing Bodies (Church of England Pensions Board, the Church Commissioners and CBF Funds) and the Environment Agency Pension Fund.
+The TPI was established in 2017 as a joint initiative between the Church of England National Investing Bodies (Church of England Pensions Board, the Church Commissioners and CBF Funds) and the Environment Agency Pension Fund.
 TPI is governed by the TPI Steering Group and consists of representatives from asset owners who are significant sponsors of the initiative.
 Additional funding is provided by selected Research Funding Partners, who are however not part of the Steering Group.

-A dedicated Project Team led by Professor Simon Dietz and Dr Rory Sullivan oversaw the development of the assessment methodology, throughout which they constructively sought feedback from industry peers.
+A dedicated Project research team led by Professor Simon Dietz and Dr Rory Sullivan oversaw the development of the assessment methodology, throughout which they constructively sought feedback from industry peers.

 TPI’s on-going assessment work is guided by a Technical Advisory Group comprising expertise from academia, asset management and other relevant fields.
 The group undertakes regular reviews of the methodology and provides technical advice regarding TPI’s evolution.